-Sun Bo Shim, M.S., is a Licensed Marriage and Family Therapist, a U.S. Registered Play Therapist, and a Korea Licensed Developmental Psychologist.
+Sun Bo Shim, M.S., is a U.S. Licensed Marriage and Family Therapist, a U.S. Registered Play Therapist, and a Korea Licensed Developmental Psychologist.
 She was born and raised in Seoul, South Korea and lived in Pasadena, California since she moved to the States to study at Fuller Theological Seminary in 2007.
 She also lived in San Francisco, California and spent time in Boston, Massachusetts.

 Sun Bo graduated from Catholic University of Korea with a Bachelor of Arts in Psychology and earned her Master’s degrees in Development Psychology from Catholic University of Korea and Marital and Family Therapy from Fuller Graduate School of Psychology.
 She accumulated extensive clinical experience in a variety of settings, including: